apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 Sampling instructions may lead to wrong schedules on CUDA, e.g. the resulting program uses too much shared memory, too many threads, etc. It is detected by a postprocessor.
-To accelerate the process, it is possible that we introduce an assertion statement that exits early if the GPU code is not valid, and its syntax can be:
+To accelerate the process, it is possible to introduce an assertion statement that exits early if the GPU code is not valid, and its syntax can be, for example:

 ```python
 sch.assert(j_2 * j_2 <= 1024)